jiangdada1221/TCRsep/README.md

 Note that some files were saved in the compressed format, requiring the argument `compression='gzip'` to load.

 ## Results replication
 We have prepared a replication protocol of the benchmarking experiments in our manuscript.
 If can be can be publicly [downloaded](https://drive.google.com/file/d/1vtVhWv41tC0wNVlEgGdxlESXgl0aM_cy/view?usp=sharing).
-If you have any question or problem for this replication protocal, please contact yuepjiang3-c@my.cityu.edu.hk.
-We will answer you inquries as soon as possible.
+If you have any questions or problems with this replication protocol, please contact yuepjiang3-c@my.cityu.edu.hk.
+We will answer your inquiries as soon as possible.

 ## Contact
 ```
 Author: Yuepeng Jiang
 Email: yuepjiang3-c@my.cityu.edu.hk/yuj009@eng.ucsd.edu/jiangdada12344321@gmail.com
-Note: For instant query, feel free to send me an email since I check email often.
+Note: For instant query, feel free to send me an email since I check my email often.
 Otherwise, you may open an issue section in this repository.
 ```